Inwerpsel/use-theme-editor/README.md

     - Media query

 - Support "locally" scoped custom properties
-  - Problem: Selector specificity when adding a rule after the existing rules.
-Any equally specific selector  occurring in source after the one we're overriding in the theme will start being overridden (i.e. it's not after that selector anymore).
-Hence, there's probably no choice but to figure out and repeat all rules that could be affected.
+  - Problem: Selector specificity when adding a rule after the existing rules
+    - Any equally specific selector  occurring in source after the one we're overriding in the theme will start being overridden (i.e. it's not after that selector anymore).
+    - Hence, there's probably no choice but to figure out and repeat all rules that could be affected.
+    - Unless updates would actually change rules with a variable to their resolved value.
+      - No additional CSS
+      - Recalculations affect (potentially much) less elements, because cascading no longer needed
+      - No specificity challenges at all
+      - Also supports regular CSS

 - Determine / infer property types
   - examples + libs